emisaal/game-connect/README.md

 ## Introduction
 Welcome to the GameConnect project!
 GameConnect is a Django-based web application that enables users not only to trade games but also provides access to exclusive articles related to gaming and more.
-This README file provides an overview of the project's structure, functionality, and how to get it up and running on your local development environment.
+This README file provides an overview of the project's structure and functionality.

 ## Project Structure
 The GameConnect project is organized as follows: